 It was our way to support an industry that needs our help more than ever.
 Our affordable plans are one of the biggest reasons why nonprofits (like UNICEF or WWF) choose SyncApps by Cazoomi, so we took things even further and did our best to support them even more.

 (The discounts are still available, by the way.
-So if you know a nonprofit that needs integration help, give them a heads up about getting it for free or for a massively discounted price).
+So if you know a nonprofit that needs integration help, give them a heads up about getting it for a massively discounted price).

 2. Supporting Our Team